amk862007/amk862007/README.md

-- 👋 Hi, I’m @amk862007
+- 👋 Hi, I’m Amirmahdi Karami
-- 👀 I’m interested in pyhton and making site's with Wordpress
+- 👀 I’m interested in Python, HTML, CSS, and making sites with WordPress
 - 🌱 I’m currently learning web design
 - 💞️ I’m looking to collaborate on making site
-- 📫 How to reach me (my email : amirmahdikarami2007@gmail.com)
+- 📫 How to reach me (my email: amirmahdikarami2007@gmail.com)

 <!---
 amk862007/amk862007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.